siddhant250803/CME307-Transmission-Expansion-Planning-under-Load-and-Renewable-Uncertainty/RESULTS.md

 ## Project Overview

 This project implements Transmission Expansion Planning (TEP) using the IEEE RTS-GMLC dataset.
 The goal is to determine optimal transmission line investments to minimize total system cost (investment + operation) while satisfying load demands and operational constraints.
+The model accounts for uncertainty in renewable generation and load, ensuring reliability under realistic variability.

 ## Models Implemented